Teens can pass the next test of life with a little online planning for valuable summer activities for personal development.

 Success comes when you are explicitly clear on why you’re doing your goals.
 You migh choose a goal of making friends and/or contacts who can help you later.
 On your own you might have the goal to build specific skills, You can start to write or blog.
 Search online to read and learn about new places and things.
 Again, they aren’t mutually exclusive, but you should consciously lay out those goals now for each month.

 Without goals and plans our biggest decisions are often arbitrary, unconscious, ill-informed or short-lived.
-You might feel stumped about serious goals and future plans Asking yourself ‘What Should I Do with My Life?’ is the wrong way to find purpose Of course questions like 'What Do We Value and Who We Want to Be?' are important points that matter.
+You might feel stumped about serious goals and future plans.
+Of course questions like 'What Do We Value and Who Do We Want to Be?' are important points that matter.
 But if the goal is finding direction, asking 'What should I do with my life?' won’t help.
 It’s impossible to answer, anxiety-inducing and paralyzing.

 Many say “the way to improve the quality of life is not primarily through thinking, but through doing.”
 Skipping the heavy soul searching questions and getting started by looking for the most convenient and accessible opportunities.
 Don't feel isolated or without the chance to change your circumstances because in today's world connections are everywhere.